Research Robots Humanoid Applications Industries Technology Contact

 Holonomic Motion

-The ability to move simultaneously along the X and Y axes while changing orientation (Theta).
-This grants the robot 3 degrees of freedom on a plane.
+The power to move along X and Y axes at the same time, plus rotate (Theta).
+That gives your robot full 3 degrees of freedom on the ground.

 Vector Addition